Choose a language en

 In contrast, the allfaces drawtype will still render the inner side when up against a solid node.
 This is good for nodes with partially transparent sides, such as leaf nodes.
 You can use the allfaces_optional drawtype to allow users to opt-out of the slower drawing, in which case it’ll act like a normal node.

-minetest.register_node("mymod:diamond", {
+core.register_node("mymod:diamond", {

 description = "Alien Diamond",